ged/arborist/Monitors.md

 If you find yourself wanting to repeat one or more of the exec callbacks, you can also wrap them in a module and call `exec_callbacks` with it.

 The second and third forms can be used to implement a monitor in Ruby.
 In the second, the block is called with the Hash of node data, keyed by identifier, and it must return a Hash of updates keyed by identifier.
-The third form expects a Module object that has a module method called `run`, which will be invoked the same way as the block.
+The third form expects any object that responds to `#run`, which will be invoked the same way as the block.

 #### use( *properties )